wolfoxonly/ava/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

-Build Bitcoin Gold
+Build NewBitcoin
 ------------------------

-1. Clone the Bitcoin Gold source code and cd into `BTCGPU`
+1. Clone the NewBitcoin source code and cd into `BTCGPU`

         git clone https://github.com/BTCGPU/BTCGPU
         cd BTCGPU